 How to apply

-Please send the following materials to Barb DeLaBarre (firstname.lastname@example.org):
+Please send the following materials to Barb DeLaBarre (firstname.lastname@example.org)on a single PDF:

 - Personal statement of interest

 - Proposed course plan

 - Letter of approval from primary PhD advisor

 - Unofficial transcript, or grade report

 - Encourage scientists and engineers to explore the policy context of their research